As explained in the page about the

 While the Australian monetary

-system has not collapsed in the same way, it is heading down the
+system has not collapsed in the same way, it is heading in the

 same direction.
-As in the USA, Australia is now relying on the
+As in the USA, Australia has relied upon the

 poor to borrow, encouraging them through programs such as the first home buyers scheme.